Get insider access

 VESA 100x100

-The ergonomics are good overall, and it offers more adjustments than most curved screens.
+The ergonomics are great overall, and you can easily adjust it.
 You can even rotate it to a portrait orientation, which is rare for a curved monitor.
-If you're looking for a monitor with more adjustments, check out the Samsung Odyssey G6 S32BG65.

 The back of the monitor has textured plastic on it, and there's a ring of RGB lighting.
-Cable management is serviced through the stand.
-The plastic cover comes off so you can place the cables through the stand, keeping your setup clean.
+The plastic cover comes off the stand so you can place the cables through for cable management, keeping your setup clean.

 Design